 Now that we covered a script treatment, I can give you a few fresh and proven tips to help you write an excellent treatment that will sell your script.

-- Know the big crisis point – Even before you start working on the script treatment, you should decide right at the front what is the (you can read about it in the story structure lesson).
+- Know the big crisis point – Even before you start working on the script treatment, you should decide right at the front what it is (you can read about it in the story structure lesson).

-- The treatment should deliver the tone and the mood of the film and the experience that the audience will get from watching it, so if it’s a comedy, write it funny.
-If it’s an action film, you can bring more details on the action scenes.
+- The treatment should deliver the tone and the mood of the film – and the experience that the audience will get from watching it, so if it’s a comedy, write it funny.
+If it’s an action film, you can bring more details to the action scenes.
 If it’s a drama movie, focus more on the conflict.

-- Ensure that the protagonist’s growth and the changes are apparent – The treatment also needs to deliver all the leading and supporting characters, that are important to the events in the story.
+- Ensure that the protagonist’s growth and the changes are apparent – The treatment also needs to deliver all the leading and supporting characters that are important to the events in the story.

 Writing a script treatment is a profession.
 Many writers even make a living just from writing treatments.
-As I said, it is an essential tool for the writer but also your marketing package.
+As I said, it is an essential tool for the writer but also for your marketing package.
 Take the time and effort to do it right.
 I also recommend reading the book Writing the Killer Treatment: Selling Your Story Without a Script by Halperin, Michael.
-The last thing that you need to remember when you are writing a treatment is that changes still may come.
+The last thing you need to remember when writing a treatment is that changes may come.
 You are not writing the final draft, so focus on making it sell.